Rose Hips Definition – What are Rose Hips

 Ripen rose hips: August-December

 This depends of course on where you live, but in general, rose hips come after the rose flowers have fallen – in Northern Europe and North America it is around July and August.
-After that, you will see the rose hips replace the flowers.
-The hips ripen late summer and can still be picked after the first frost in the winter months.
+At this point, you will see the rose hips instead of the rose flowers.
+Even though the hips ripen in late summer, they can still be picked after the first frost in the winter months.
 Light frost actually helps sweeten the rose hip flavor.
-When you forage rose hips try first to feel the hip before picking it, the hip shouldn’t be too hard nor too soft.
+When you forage rose hips try first to feel the firmness of the hip before picking it.
+The hip shouldn’t be too hard (unripe) nor too soft (overripe).

 Where to Find Rose Hips